 - The admin mailbox must be listed in the public Global Address List (GAL).

-One additional item to note here is that there is not a way to restrict the IP addresses that the connection will come from.
+One additional item to note here is that there is no way to restrict the IP addresses that the connection will come from.
 This means that the steps outlined in our IP Lockdown guide will not apply here.
-If your environment requires that any IP addresses be whitelisted, it is recommended that items be added to your project using on of the other available options.
+If your environment requires that any IP addresses be whitelisted, it is recommended that items be added to your project using one of the other available options.

 Autodiscover of items will not work while using Modern Authentication